gerardpc/python-course/docs/sections/python_libraries/sklearn/sklearn_models_metrics.md

         The default score method depends on the type of estimator.
 For example, the default score method for classifiers is the accuracy, and the default score method for regressors is the $R^2$ score.

-* **The `metrics` module**: The `metrics` module contains a number of functions that can be used to evaluate the performance of a model.
-These functions take as input the true values and the predicted values, and return a score that measures the performance of the model.
-The score is usually a number between 0 and 1, where 1 means that the model is perfect and 0 means that the model is useless.
+* **The `metrics` module**: The `metrics` module contains many functions that can be used to evaluate the performance of a model.
+If we don't want to use the default score method, we can use these functions instead.

 ### Classification metrics